Deutscher775/s.jesn.zip/README.md

 If you have any questions or need assistance, please reach out to me on Discord (jesn.zip) or via email (mail@deutscher775.de).

 ### Copyright
-Copyright (c) 2025 - Present by Deutscher 775 (https://deutscher775.de).
+Copyright (c) 2025 - Present by Jason (https://jesn.zip).
 All rights reserved.